harvard-cs263/harvard-cs263.github.io/rst/writeup-sandboxing.rst

 .. note::

-    This pset is new!
-Thus, there may be some kinks to work out :-D. The pset has four parts, with the last two being more difficult than the first two; point distribution is heavily skewed towards the easier parts.
+    The pset has four parts, with the last two being more difficult than the first two; point distribution is heavily skewed towards the easier parts.
 Part 1 is worth 40 points, Part 2 is worth 25 points, Part 3 is worth 15 points, and Part 4 is worth 10 points.
 Clean design and correctness are worth 10 points.

 Project Setup